How to adopt or rehome a dog

 When everyone is happy that your chosen dog is the right dog for you, and that your home is suitable and ready for it's newest addition, it's time to head back to the centre to have your new family member officially signed over!

-You will receive our adoption booklet with lots of useful information to help get your new dog settled in.
+You will receive our dog adoption booklet (PDF 8.95MB) with lots of useful information to help get your new dog settled in.

 After a few weeks we'll arrange for our adoption support volunteer to come and see how you are all getting on.
 This is a great opportunity to ask questions and get extra support if needed.